shaik1002/biggitlabbomb/doc/user/analytics/value_streams_dashboard.md

    1. Below the **Filter results** text box, in the **Lifecycle metrics** row, select **Value Streams Dashboard / DORA**.
    1. Optional.
 To open the new page, append this path `/analytics/dashboards/value_streams_dashboard` to the group URL (for example, `https://gitlab.com/groups/gitlab-org/-/analytics/dashboards/value_streams_dashboard`).

-### View the Value Streams Dashboard for a project

-> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/137483) in GitLab 16.7 [with a flag](../../administration/feature_flags.md) named `project_analytics_dashboard_dynamic_vsd`.
-Disabled by default.

-Prerequisites:

-- You must have at least the Reporter role for the project.
-- Overview background aggregation for Value Streams Dashboards must be enabled.

-To view the Value Streams Dashboard as an analytics dashboard for a project:
+You can also view the Value Streams Dashboard rendered as an analytics dashboard for a [group](analytics_dashboards.md#view-group-dashboards) or [project](analytics_dashboards.md#view-project-dashboards).

-1. On the left sidebar, select **Search or go to** and find your project.
-1. Select **Analyze > Analytics dashboards**.
-1. From the list of available dashboards, select **Value Streams Dashboard**.

-### View the Value Streams Dashboard in issue Markdown format

-Using CI/CD component you can scheduled Value Streams Dashboard reports using a reports generator tool.
-This tool collects metrics from projects or groups via the public GitLab GraphQL API, then builds a report using the GitLab [Flavored Markdown format](../../user/markdown.md), and as the last step, an issue is opened in the designated project, with Markdown comparison metrics table, like in this [example](https://gitlab.com/components/vsd-reports-generator#example-for-monthly-executive-value-streams-report).

- For more information, see Value [Stream Dashboard reports generator tool readme](https://gitlab.com/components/vsd-reports-generator#example-for-monthly-executive-value-streams-report).

 ## Customize the dashboard panels

 You can customize the Value Streams Dashboard and configure what subgroups and projects to include in the page.

+### Using YAML configuration

 To customize the default content of the page, you need to create a YAML configuration file in a project of your choice.
-In this file, you can define various settings and parameters, such as title, description, and number of panels and labels filters.
+In this file you can define various settings and parameters, such as title, description, and number of panels and labels filters.
 The file is schema-driven and managed with version control systems like Git.
 This enables tracking and maintaining a history of configuration changes, reverting to previous versions if necessary, and collaborating effectively with team members.
 Query parameters can still be used to override the YAML configuration.

-Before you customize the dashboard panels, you must select a project to store your YAML configuration file.
+First, you need to set up the project.

 Prerequisites: